+65 6659 8878Same-Day Quote

 Recommended Calibration Intervals

-For professional continuous-monitoring Comark loggers, annual calibration is the standard interval — and typically the baseline requirement to satisfy ISO 9001, ISO 22000, or HACCP-aligned quality management systems.
-Adjust based on your specific risk profile:
+For professional continuous-monitoring Comark loggers, annual calibration is the standard interval and typically the baseline requirement for ISO 9001, ISO 22000, or HACCP-aligned quality systems.
+Adjust based on your risk profile:

 Key Stat

-A calibration certificate documents accuracy at the moment of calibration — it is a snapshot, not a guarantee that extends indefinitely.
+A calibration certificate documents accuracy at the moment of calibration, a snapshot, not a guarantee that extends indefinitely.
 This is precisely why fixed intervals exist: to catch progressive drift before it accumulates into a materially inaccurate monitoring record.

 Cross-Checking Against a Second Reference in the Field

 Between formal calibrations, a simple field cross-check can build confidence in a logger's ongoing accuracy without replacing the need for proper calibration.
-Placing a second, recently calibrated logger or a calibrated reference thermometer alongside the deployed unit for a short period and comparing readings can flag a gross discrepancy early, well before the next scheduled calibration date.
-This isn't a substitute for formal calibration — it can't detect small drift with the same confidence a traceable reference standard provides — but it's a useful, low-cost habit for high-value or high-risk monitoring points where an early warning of a developing problem has real value.
+Placing a second, recently calibrated logger or a calibrated reference thermometer alongside the deployed unit and comparing readings can flag a gross discrepancy early, well before the next scheduled calibration.
+This isn't a substitute for formal calibration, it can't detect small drift with the same confidence a traceable reference provides, but it's a useful, low-cost habit for high-value or high-risk monitoring points.

 Maintenance Practices Between Calibrations